Variation in AOD treatment delivery settings

 • there was a drop in treatment episodes in Apr-Jun 2020, which coincided with the first wave of the pandemic

-• treatment episodes over the next 12 months to Jun 2021 steadily increased, indicating easing of localised lockdown restrictions in some states and territories as well as services adapting to health restrictions.
+• treatment episodes over the next 2 years to Jun 2022 steadily increased to pre-pandemic treatment levels, indicating easing of localised lockdown restrictions in some states and territories as well as AOD services adapting to health restrictions.

 • for Outreach settings: